FX-55

 Photograph developed with 510-pyro

 An unusual but excellent vitamin C developer!
 Better than Xtol, safer than pyro.
-This is fast becoming my go to developer.
+This has become my go to developer.
 I really like the results.

 Part A of the developer is the usual liquid stock solution but contains no developing agents and should last pretty well indefinitely, at least for a few years.